18 Amazing Restaurants In Kensington

 12. Alexandrie, W8 4BX.

 Egyptian cuisine with French, Italian and Greek influences awaits at Alexandrie, blending traditional flavours from Egypt with more modern recipes too.
-For a real treat, go for the traditional six-course tasting menu for red lentil soup, oven-baked okra, slow-roasted shank of lamb and baklava or the modern alternative, featuring Mediterranean ratatouille, ethical foie parfait, sea bass and mango parfait.
+For a real treat, go for the traditional six-course tasting menu with red lentil soup, oven-baked okra with lamb, slow-roasted lamb shank and baklava or the modern alternative, featuring Mediterranean ratatouille, ethical foie parfait, sea bass and mango parfait.

 13. The Builder’s Arms, W8 5BJ.

 This friendly pub is the perfect place to gather together with friends, and four-legged friends, to share good times and good food.
 A pub classic – the handmade Scotch Egg is the mark of home-cooked British pub food!
 On the lunch menu, the rosemary and garlic camembert baked in sourdough is perfect for sharing.
-Lots of eclectic global options too like Spiced Chickpea, Broccoli & Pomegranate Salad, Soft Shell Crab and Fillet of Cod with White Beans & Chorizo.
+Traditional British food like chicken, leek and smoked ham hock pie or pan roasted cod shares the menu with more modern dishes like a vegan plant burger or miso chicken skewers.

 14. Il Portico, W8 6NA.

 Kensington High Street is where you’ll find many of Kensington’s best eateries, like Italian, Il Portico, said to be London’s oldest family-run restaurant.
-Taste the fruits of over 6 decades and 4 generations of experience.
+Taste the fruits of over six decades and four generations of experience.
 Get stuck into Italian inspired antipasti, tapas, pasta like the handmade gnocchi with gorgonzola, nutmeg and walnuts, and risotto complete with wild mushrooms and the obligatory parmigiano.

 15. Montparnasse Café, W8 5ET.